What Questions Do You Have? – Real Estate FAQ

 The methods in which an agent communicates with their sellers should be tailored to each individual sellers circumstances.

 We’ve found that most of our clients prefer contact 2-3 times a week.
 Some choose daily exchanges.
 The method depends on your preference and use of technology.
-These can include phone conversations, email, text/ SMS messaging, facebook, messenger, linkedin, skype, mail, video, face-to-face in the office, workplace or at home.
+These can include phone conversations, email, text/ SMS messaging, facebook, messenger, linkedin, skype, snail mail, video, face-to-face in the office, workplace or at home.

 We keep our vendors informed every step of the way so timely, considered decisions can be made.
 Some examples are; booking open times, feedback on photos and editorial, feedback from buyers, comprehensive market reports and the like.